 Dara L. Onofrio, Esq.

 Dara L. Onofrio, Esq. is a highly skilled and experienced intellectual property attorney with over 30 years of expertise.
 She is adept at building long-term relationships and believes strongly in providing individualized attention to understand her clients’ needs, goals, and concerns.
-Before beginning her law practice 20 years ago, Dara was a New York City law firm partner.
+Before beginning her law practice over 20 years ago, Dara was a New York City law firm partner.

 Dara’s legal expertise is in the area of intellectual property, covering mainly patent and trademark matters as well as copyright protection.
 She is a registered patent attorney with the United States Patent and Trademark Office.
 She is admitted to the New York and Connecticut state bars.
 She is also admitted to practice before the U.S. District Court, Southern and Eastern District of New York, and the Supreme Court of the United States of America.